-Find out if you can claim housing benefit for rent you pay to someone in your family.
+Find out if you can claim housing benefit or help with housing costs under universal credit for rent you pay to someone in your family.

 Living in the same home